-Satchel is an OLCC (Oregon Liquor Control Commission) licensed dispensary and is beholden to the rules and regulations set out by the state of Oregon.
-The regulations we follow are a little bit different from medical dispensaries… our sales limits are much higher, for one!
-We are hoping that this FAQ can help clear up any questions you might have.
+Satchel is an OLCC (Oregon Liquor Control Commission) licensed dispensary and is subject to the rules and regulations set out by the state of Oregon.
+The rules we follow are a little bit different from medical dispensaries.
+That’s why we created this guide to help answer some of the commonly asked questions.
+Sales limits are much higher, for one!
 If you have any further questions, don’t hesitate to contact us.
 (Updated 12/5/2016)

 A: You must be at least 21 years old with a valid form of ID or at least 18 years old with an OMMP card.

 A: We are still serving medical patients.
-Medical patients are not subject to the taxes that are added on for recreational customers.
-OMMP cardholders also have access to medical grade cannabinoid products that recreational customers are not.
+Medical patients are not subject to the taxes that are added on for adult use customers.
+OMMP cardholders also have access to medical grade products that adult use customers do not.

-A: In one 24 hour period, each recreational customer may purchase:
+A: In one 24 hour period, each adult use customer may purchase:

 In one 24 hour period, each OMMP cardholder may purchase: